smazurchuk/creative-theme-jekyll/README.md

+# Via Coffee

+This is a website built off of the [Creative Theme](http://startbootstrap.com/template-overviews/creative/) for Jekyll.

+# Todo:
+* Add google analytics to site
+* Add SEO to site

+# Ideas:
+* Maybe have a video background like RW food pantry on landing page?
+* Change hover labels on portfolio pictures
+* Add contact info to bottom

-# Creative Theme for Jekyll
+## Creative Theme for Jekyll

 A Jekyll implementation of the [Creative Theme](http://startbootstrap.com/template-overviews/creative/) template by [Start Bootstrap](http://startbootstrap.com).